Mike is an author of tales, tastes, and fun in northern Michigan. When he is not messing around on the Great Lakes, he is writing about them

 Visiting the Pointe Aux Barques Lighthouse and Park

-Pointe Aux Barques Lighthouse and Park is located 10 miles east of Port Austin.
+Pointe Aux Barques Lighthouse and Park are located 10 miles east of Port Austin.
 The park features a large, full hook-up campground, picnic areas, and a rock hound’s perfect rocky beach.
-The lighthouse museum is open daily from Memorial Day through Labor Day from noon to 4pm.
+The lighthouse museum is open daily from Memorial Day through Labor Day from noon to 4 pm.

 Local businessman and lumber baron William Wallace built the mansion in 1890.
-The site of the house is near the once famous Bay Port hotel and along the stagecoach route Build in the Victorian style, the Inn has five guest rooms in which to stay and overlook the Lake Huron shore.
+The site of the house is near the once famous Bay Port hotel, along the stagecoach route.
+Built in the Victorian style, the inn has five guest rooms in which to stay and overlook the Lake Huron shore.
 Wallace was active in politics and owned several businesses in the Upper Thumb.
 He owned the Wallace Stone Quarry which is located south of town and still in operation today.

 This large and imposing Victorian home was built in 1876.
 The three-story mansion has a coal bin and cistern in the cellar.
 The more striking feature is the home's tower copula which has the ideal look for a spooky haunted house.
 Which it is.

 The mystery of the home begins a few years after it was built.
 A huge fire in 1881 covered and destroyed entire towns across the thumb but left the house untouched.
 In the 1920s, John Walker bought the home.
 Local legend tells that Walker accidentally killed someone with his car and that he hid and buried the body on the property.